 As a homeowner, if you have bats in your attic, you may wonder how you can remove them humanely.
-There are certain laws and regulations that may be applicable, especially in Ontario, with regards to bats, and how you can legally and humanely remove bats from your house.
+There are certain laws and regulations that may be applicable with regards to bats, and how you can legally and humanely remove them from your house.

 The Little Brown Bat is commonly found in attics, and it is one of the bats listed on the endangered species list.
 With the bat epidemic becoming so severe, it’s important to be able to preserve these, and other endangered bats wherever possible.

 There are two more types of bats that are listed as endangered, and these include the Tri-coloured Bat and the Northern Myotis.
 The numbers of little brown bats have significantly declined recently, making it essential for the public to be aware of the dangers of killing more of these bats, and the importance of preserving them.
 That’s why professional bat removal services are recommended to remove them.

 The main reason for the fact that bats in Canada have become endangered is due to a fungus that spread, namely White-Nose Syndrome.
 This is a skin infection that thrives in colder temperatures and specifically grows around wings, ears and noses.
 It makes bats very sick and quickly depletes their fat storage, causing them to starve.
 It’s a deadly disease that has spread to thousands of bats throughout North America and to date around six million bats have died because of it.

 It’s always recommended to call in the experts.
 Professional removal teams will know how to handle these species, and how to effectively remove them without harming them.
 This is especially true for bats on the list of endangered species, as mentioned above.